Center for International Forestry Research: Forests News Blog

-Social Media
+Social media

 CIFOR has a Twitter account, YouTube channel and Facebook page.

 Major events

 Forests Asia Summit

-The Forests Asia Summit in Jakarta saw ministers from across Southeast Asia join CEOs, civil society leaders, development experts and the world’s top scientists joining to share knowledge on how the region can accelerate the shift toward a green economy by better managing its forests and landscapes.
+The Forests Asia Summit in Jakarta saw ministers from across Southeast Asia join CEOs, civil society leaders, development experts and the world's top scientists joining to share knowledge on how the region can accelerate the shift toward a green economy by better managing its forests and landscapes.

 The Summit – organized by the Center for International Forestry Research and co-hosted by the Indonesian Ministry of Forestry – was the largest in Asia in recent years and attracted more than 1,000 leading stakeholders from Southeast Asia and across the world.
 Thousands more participated online or through nationwide broadcasts.
 There were special learning events with leading global experts on the Green Economy, the Southeast Asian haze crisis, climate change negotiations and the Sustainable Development Goals.

 Forest Day

 Forest Day is a platform for those with an interest in forests and climate change to come together with others and exchange views.
-Forest Day is organised by CIFOR on behalf of the Collaborative Partnership on Forests.
+Forest Day is organized by CIFOR on behalf of the Collaborative Partnership on Forests.
 It is held alongside the United Nations Framework Convention on Climate Change Conference of Parties (COP).

 More than 1,100 people from 82 countries, including 214 official climate-change negotiators and 65 media representatives, attended Forest Day 5 on 4 December 2011 in Durban, South Africa.
-Previous Forest Days have been held in Bali, Indonesia (2007), Poznań, Poland (2008), Copenhagen, Denmark (2009) and Cancun, Mexico (2010).
+Previous Forest Days have been held in Bali, Indonesia (2007), Poznań, Poland (2008), Copenhagen, Denmark (2009) and Cancún, Mexico (2010).
 The 2012 Forest Day (Forest Day 6) coincided with COP 18 in Doha, Qatar, in December 2012.

 Forests Indonesia Conference

-As part of the United Nations declaration of 2011 as the ‘International Year of Forests’, CIFOR convened the Forests Indonesia (Hutan Indonesia) conference on 27 September 2011 at Shangri-La Hotel in Jakarta.
-About 1,000 participants representing government, business/private sector, civil society and donor organisations attended the conference to discuss the future of Indonesia’s forests, which comprise the world’s third largest tropical forest area.
+As part of the United Nations declaration of 2011 as the 'International Year of Forests', CIFOR convened the Forests Indonesia (Hutan Indonesia) conference on 27 September 2011 at Shangri-La Hotel in Jakarta.
+About 1,000 participants representing government, business/private sector, civil society and donor organizations attended the conference to discuss the future of Indonesia's forests, which comprise the world's third largest tropical forest area.

 The President of Indonesia, Susilo Bambang Yudhoyono, opened the conference and vowed to dedicate the last three years of his administration to safeguarding his nation's rainforests.

-The Global Landscapes Forum
+Global Landscapes Forum

-The Global Landscapes Forum is an annual conference held alongside the UN climate negotiations, to create a platform for positioning landscapes in the new international agreements on climate and sustainable development.
+The Global Landscapes Forum is an annual conference held alongside the UN climate negotiations to create a platform for positioning landscapes in the new international agreements on climate and sustainable development.

 The events bring thousands of negotiators, world leaders, researchers, civil society leaders, business leaders, practitioners and policymakers in agriculture, forestry and development, funding organizations, and media, making it the largest, most influential event outside the UNFCCC COP.
 Forum participants will benefit from joining the interactive process of seeking combined solutions to the complex challenges common to everyone on the planet.